Blotch3D/Blotch3D/README.md

 fonts, etc.), creation of persistent BlSprites, etc.

-The 3D thread calls the FrameProc method once per frame (control frame period with BlGraphicsDeviceManager.FramePeriod).
+The 3D thread calls the FrameProc method once per frame (control frame period with BlWindow3D.Graphics.FramePeriod).
 For single-threaded applications this is typically where the bulk of application code resides, except the actual drawing code.
 For multi-threaded applications, this is where all application code resides that does